Michiel1990/r-wallstreetbots/setup/2_raspberry-pi-applications.md

 sudo nano /etc/postgresql/15/main/pg_hba.conf
 # --> add the following line under IPv4 and save the file
 # host    all             all             <you_subnet_IP>            md5
+# make sure the IP end with eg /32!

 # enable the PostgreSQL db to listen to incoming LAN connections
 sudo nano /etc/postgresql/15/main/postgresql.conf